A happy team is a productive team, and a productive team means that tasks have been managed effectively.

 Whether your group is as small as three people, or as big as 300, the smoothest way to coordinate team tasks and individuals is to use team-based productivity software.
 The best examples of this type of task management app are cloud-based project management tools and workflow management systems.

-Using a project management tool, like Zenkit, allows you to coordinate the planning, executing, and tracking of a project.
+Using a project management tool allows you to coordinate the planning, executing, and tracking of a project.
 It can also permit you to control resources and budget, manage quality, and act as a communication device.
 It is a great way to facilitate team task management because the centralized space allows you to monitor the project’s activity, keep the files accessible, and contact members of the team.

 An online workflow management system operates similarly to a project management tool except that it oversees day-to-day operations instead of project based-work.
 With features such as role-based access to allow team administrators to control sensitive information, and report generators to indicate performance, this is another type of task management software that can boost efficiency and productivity amongst your team.